Australian rules football in Queensland: 1870s: The code spreads west and north

+By 1885 the code had expanded further west still, with clubs established in Stanthorpe and had penetrated the outback as far as Cunnamulla, Roma, Adavale, Thargominda and Normanton.
+The Capricornia competition had also expanded in Rockhampton with the formation of the North Rockhampton Football Club and a club in Gladstone.

 1880s: Queensland Football Association era

 A meeting was held on 30 April 1880 at the Queen's Hotel for the purpose of forming the Queensland Football Association (QFA) to affiliate with the Victorian Football Association.
 The formation was opposed by the premier Queensland club, the Brisbane Football Club, through its representative E.C.
 Binge, believing that it had the right to govern itself and use its position of influence to lead the other clubs.
-However his motion lapsed and the formation proceeded.
-While there were no dedicated rugby clubs, many of Brisbane and Wallaroo's best players preferred to play both codes so rugby matches were facilitated during the season on a Saturday every 4 weeks.
+However, his motion lapsed and the formation proceeded.
+While there were no dedicated rugby clubs, many of Brisbane and Wallaroo's best players preferred to play both codes, so rugby matches were facilitated during the season on a Saturday every 4 weeks.
 While club rugby was nowhere near as popular with the public, Brisbane FC being by far the strongest club would often field its best players in rugby and its seconds in Victorian Association matches.
-By 1883 QFA membership consisted of 900 Victorian Association members from throughout the colony and 80 Rugby Union members mostly from Brisbane.